M3wP/M3wPYahtzee/readme.md

 The Commodore64 binaries are available in the _bin/C64_ folder.

 ## Compiling
 The Windows, Android, iOS and Mac versions require Delphi FMX.
 I am using Delphi XE8 at the present time.
-You should find all you need in the _src_ folder.
+You should find all you need in the _src/FMX_ folder.

 You could compile the FMX client and server to Linux if you have the appropriate version of Delphi.
 If you can do this, please let me know and forward me the binaries.
 I'd love to hear from you!

 The CLI server is a bit tricky.
-In order to remove the dependencies on the GUI libraries, I have had to include a number of files directly from the Indy file set.
-So, you will need to get a copy of the Indy package and copy the files into a "Indy10" folder, directly in the _src_ folder.
-Once you do this, you should be able to compile it with Lazarus to the platform of your dreams.
-Heh.

-In addition, you will want to define FREE_ON_FINAL in IdCompilerDefines.inc if you want to resolve a number of memory usage issues in Indy10.
+You will need the Areat Synapse library in your _src_ tree.
+Download it and decompress it to _src/synalist-code_.

 The C64 version is a bit more complicated.
 You need the cc65 toolchain, the ip65 library and some makefiles.
 I will document this further and provide more detail when the client matures a little more.